rgabramedhin93/Circuit-Python/README.md

 ### Reflection
 Overall this assignment is kind of cool, It wasn't too hard but I did have some trouble with some of the code.
 Now that I know how to use this, I think I could possibly incorporate this into a future project.
 It's easy to wire up and I think that I wouldn't have a problem with getting this to work.

+# CAD_Test_Reflection
+I personally thought it was pretty hard, and obviously I think other people agree.
+I unfortunatley didn't pass the exam, and didn't retake it either.
+I just didn't feel like I would do better, and I just didn't want to take it again.
+I think maybe we could have started to prep for the test earlier, because I was still confused on some of the aspects.
+Overall, I could have reached out on a couple of more occasions to fully capture what I had to do.